Skip to content

 ValidatorConfig (a Pydantic model in validations/validators/base/config.py) is the single source of truth for each system validator.
 Everything the platform needs to know about a validator is declared in one place:

-• Identity and DB syncslug, name, description, validation_type, version, order.
+• Identity and DB syncslug, name, description, validation_type, integer version, order.
 The sync_validators management command reads these fields and creates or updates Validator rows and their catalog entries in the database.

 • Validator class bindingvalidator_class is a dotted Python path to the BaseValidator subclass (e.g., "validibot.validations.validators.energyplus.validator.EnergyPlusValidator").
-At startup, populate_registry() resolves this path and stores the class in the runtime registry so the engine can instantiate validators without storing Python paths in the database.
+At startup, register_validators() resolves this path and stores the class in the runtime registry so the engine can instantiate validators without storing Python paths in the database.

 • File handlingsupported_file_types, supported_data_formats, allowed_extensions, and resource_types declare what files the validator accepts.